Connect with us

 City settles in JPD roadblock lawsuit, agrees to federal oversight

 The Jackson Police Department calls the roadblock policy “Ticket Arrest Tow.”
 It is used around the city to check if drivers have valid licenses, insurance and registration.
-Police officials say the roadblocks also allow to see if a driver has an active warrant.
+Police officials say the roadblocks also allow officers to see if a driver has an active warrant.

-Under the terms of the settlement, roadblocks will be required to be evenly distributed across Jackson, may not be used for general control, and may only be implemented in specific circumstances relating to alcohol and drug consumption or high rates of car crashes.
+Under the terms of the settlement, roadblocks will be required to be evenly distributed across Jackson, may not be used for general crime control, and may only be implemented in specific circumstances relating to alcohol and drug consumption or high rates of car crashes.
 It also requires the Jackson Police Department to record and report data regarding its use of roadblocks and to distribute know-your-rights flyers at each checkpoint.

 The federal court enforcement of this settlement will continue for the next four years.